 - A history of psychiatric disorders

-- Ease of ability to access opioid substances
+- Ease of access to opioid substances

 - Poverty or other financial challenges